the-carlisle-group/PracticalAPL/APLSource/DocSource/Chapters/Chapter1.md

 ## Expressions and the Order of Operations

-An **expression** is a combination of arrays and one or more functions that may be evaluated to produce an array.
+An **expression** is a combination of arrays and functions that may be evaluated to produce an array.

 In APL, all functions are created equal, none has higher precedence than another.